Source: Padre Dam Municipal Water District

 Qualin is a long‐time Santee resident.
 He has been married to his wife Jenni for 19 years and has two children – a son that attends Santana High School and a daughter attending Grossmont Community College.
 Qualin graduated and earned a bachelor’s degree in Finance from San Diego State University.
 He has over 25 years of experience as a banking and insurance executive involved with budgeting, managing cash flow and analyzing risk for small to large size companies.
 In addition to serving on Padre Dam’s Board Qualin also serves on the Board of Governors for the Grossmont Hospital Foundation as well as the Board of Directors for the local non‐profit Lion’s Camp Jack, which sends foster & at‐risk youth to summer camp.

 About Padre Dam

-Padre Dam provides water, sewer, recycled water and services to approximately 100,000 residents in East San Diego County including Santee, El Cajon, Lakeside, Flinn Springs, Harbison Canyon, Blossom Valley, Alpine, Dehesa and Crest.
-The District currently imports 100% of its drinking water supply and treats two million gallons per day (MGD) of wastewater at its Water Recycling Facility.
-Visit www.padredam.org for more information.
+Padre Dam provides water, sewer, recycled water and recreation services to approximately 102,000 residents in East San Diego County including Santee, El Cajon, Lakeside, Flinn Springs, Harbison Canyon, Blossom Valley, Alpine, Dehesa and Crest.
+The District is a public agency with policies and procedures directed by an elected five‐member Board of Directors.
+The District imports 100% of our treated water supply and treats two million gallons per day (MGD) of wastewater at our Water Recycling Facility.
+Please visit www.padredam.org for more information.